-1. Should postnatal massage be enjoyed every day for best results?
-Does the uterus (womb) need to be manually repositioned through sengkak?
+1. Does the uterus (womb) need to be manually repositioned through sengkak?

 In our opinion, no. Sengkak is a traditional technique that claims to restore the placement of a mispositioned uterus.
 However, after childbirth, the uterus shrinks naturally and returns to its rightful position behind the pubic bone without any intervention.
 Moms all over the world who have recovered fully without sengkak is testament to this fact.

 A gentler form of uterine massage, on the other hand, has been found to be effective for facilitating womb contraction, treatment of postpartum haemorrhage and discharge of lochia (postpartum vaginal bleeding).
 Nonetheless, a small percentage of postpartum complications does occur, such as uterine prolapse, which requires medical attention.